elves/elvish/website/ref/edit.md

 @ttyshot ref/edit/autofix

-Autofixes are applied automatically by [`edit:completion:smart-start`](#edit:completion:smart-start) (the default binding for <kbd>Tab</kbd>) and [`edit:smart-enter`](#edit:smart-enter) (the default binding for <kbd>Enter</kbd>).
+As seen above, autofixes are also applied automatically by [`edit:completion:smart-start`](#edit:completion:smart-start) (the default binding for <kbd>Tab</kbd>) and [`edit:smart-enter`](#edit:smart-enter) (the default binding for <kbd>Enter</kbd>).